RealityBending/RealityBending.github.io/content/post/2021-11-12-complexity_neurokit/index.md

 image:
   caption: ''
   placement: 0
-title: "NeuroKit2 0.1.5 ('Complexity Measures') is out 🎉"
+title: "NeuroKit2 0.1.5 'Complexity' is out 🎉"
 subtitle: 'NeuroKit2 0.1.5 is out with greater support for complexity analysis of neurophysiological signals'
 summary: 'NeuroKit2 0.1.5 is out with greater support for complexity analysis of neurophysiological signals'
 tags: